 Better data management will produce more sales leads.

 Impact Hub currently uses Sales Cloud as a backend database for CRM, and plans to leverage data held in Service Cloud to implement a knowledge management system and measure its impact better.
 Richer insights will also support smarter sales with partners, both on a local and regional level.
 “We’ll be able to sell memberships and services to local users, while the global tool will help us access other locations in the region,” Vokrinkova added.

 Working together to meet sustainability goals.

-Although Community Cloud has been released to 15 locations and a pool of 2,000 users, Impact Hub’s rollout is only just beginning, and by the end of 2019 it hopes to have 37 locations onboarded with 5,000 active members.
+Although Experience Cloud for Nonprofits has been released to 15 locations and a pool of 2,000 users, Impact Hub’s rollout is only just beginning, and by the end of 2019 it hopes to have 37 locations onboarded with 5,000 active members.

 As the organisation grows, Salesforce is helping it to achieve ambitions to quadruple growth in the coming years and to help it build connections to better address sustainability initiatives across the world.
 Gabriela Gandel, Global Executive Director, points to the UN’s Sustainable Development Goals, which focus on global challenges related to poverty, inequality, climate, environmental degradation, prosperity, and peace and justice.
 “Salesforce helps us break out of silos more effectively than before by coming together on one platform to address serious world issues,” she said.